MiningHQ/bootcamp/bootcamp_en/mining-terms-to-know.md

 **Hashrate**

-The amount of hashes created per second<br />
+The amount of hashes created per second, that is, the amount of mathematical problems solved per second<br />
 1 KH/s refers to 1 000 H/s<br />
 1 MH/s refers to 1 000 KH/s or 1 000 000 H/s<br />